vpsfreecz/vpsadminos/docs/user-guide/mounts.md

 ```

 The UID/GID offset can be changed without any cost, except that the dataset has
 to be remounted.
-ZFS does not store mapped UIDs/GIDs on disk, the offseting
+ZFS does not store mapped UIDs/GIDs on disk, the offsetting
 happens at runtime, based on the properties.
 If you send/receive the dataset
 elsewhere, UIDs/GIDs will not be offset, unless you set `uidoffset`/`gidoffset`
 properties on the target dataset as well.